luerhard/pyintergraph/README.md

 Exchange Python-Graph-Objects between networkx, igraph and graph-tools

 # Usage
-import the Repository-folder as a pac
+import the Repository-folder as a package:

 ```
 import networkx as nx